 - Digital Tools that Support the Curriculum

 iPads and Chromebooks are both used to improve student learning, by providing students access to digital resources and collaboration tools.
 In the primary grades iPads were selected by our research committee because the device was found to better meet the needs of our students.
-In 1st & 2nd grade students have access to Chromebooks in addition to iPads for the purpose of developing keyboarding skills and gaining familiarity with the device for transitioning to 3rd grade.
+In 1st and 2nd grade students have access to Chromebooks in addition to iPads for the purpose of developing keyboarding skills and gaining familiarity with the device for transitioning to 3rd grade.
 By 3rd grade students transition to a Chromebook which is more similar to a traditional laptop.
 Having access to this cloud based laptop, with a fully functional keyboard, allows students to learn keyboarding skills in order to communicate and collaborate in a college and career ready way.

 The district technology plan is a document that is updated yearly.
 The purpose of the document is to outline the vision and direction of the district’s instructional technology program and the infrastructure that supports it.
 The technology plan consistently outlines a three year period.
 The document highlights initiatives, professional development, projects, resources, research, and infrastructure.